ugoevola/ts-mapstruct/README.md

 ```
 npm install ts-mapstruct
 ```
-## prerequisites
+## Recommendations

-The DTO used in the mapper must have well named getters and setters in camelCase for each mapped properties.\
 It is recommended that the DTO constructor can be empty for simplify the code, but it is not a problem if it cannot.

+This is a library that is made to go hand in hand with [Nestjs](https://nestjs.com/).
+It goes well with its layered architecture, and can be used in an Injectable.
+This can facilitate dependency injection if you need other classes to do your mapping.
 ## Usage
 For the exemple, I will take a **UserMapper** that maps a **UserDto** into **UserEntity**.
 ### DTO